frappe/frappe_io/frappe_io/www/frappejs/docs/models/formula.md

 ### Async:

-Forumlas are evaluated as promises, so you can either directly pass a value or a `Promise`.
+Formulas are evaluated as promises, so you can either directly return a value or a `Promise`.